-As per Raymond School District Policy JICK

-Student Safety and Violence Prevention - Bullying and Cyberbullying
+As per Raymond School District Policy JICK Student Safety and Violence Prevention - Bullying and Cyberbullying

-Section XV, Appeal

-Please complete this form and submit to the Superintendent's Office.
+Section XV, Appeal Please complete this form and submit to the Superintendent's Office.

 Student Name:

-Incident Date: Student Grade:
+Incident Date: Student Grade: -

 Parent/Guardian Name(s):

-Parent/Guardian Contact Informa ation:
+Parent/Guardian Contact Information ation:

 Address

-Phone (H) Phone (C)
+Phone (H) Phone (C) -

 Email

-rassment appeal will not add or reduce discipline, in accord Suspension and Expulsion of Pupils Including Procedures A
+rassment appeal will not add or reduce discipline, in accor Suspension and Expulsion of Pupils Including Procedures

-Please state the reason(s) why y (How/why is the decision incorre rou are aggrieved. ct and/or how does it adversely impact your child?)
+Please state the reason(s) why y (How/why is the decision incorre you are aggrieved. ct and/or how does it adversely impact your child?)

-What is the nature of relief you so (What do you want the District to
+What is the nature of relief you s (What do you want the District to

 Parent/Guardian Signature Date

-Parent/Guardian Signature Raymond School District EGA
+Parent/Guardian Signature